PipedreamHQ/pipedream/docs/docs/code/python/http-requests/README.md

 r = requests.get('https://swapi.dev/api/films/')
 ```

-The [Response](https://requests.readthedocs.io/en/latest/api/#requests.Response) object, `r` contains a lot of information about the response: its context, headers, and more.
+The [Response](https://requests.readthedocs.io/en/latest/api/#requests.Response) object `r` contains a lot of information about the response: its content, headers, and more.
 Typically, you just care about the content, which you can access in the `text` property of the response:

 ```python
 r = requests.get('https://swapi.dev/api/films/')